R.I. Bong Air Force Base: Receiver building

 The receiver facility sat west of the primary runway at 42°37′37.7″N 88°11′14.27″W (42.627139, -88.187278).
 Information on this structure is scarce, but it is indicated on a map furbished by the GSA and on a map in the collection at the Wisconsin Historical Society.
 The facility is visible in aerial photography up until 1970, though it appears to have been stripped or partially dismantled by 1970 and the foundation destroyed or buried after 1980.
 The Assistant Secretary of Defense indicated that the communications receiver cost $35,000 (about $300,000 adjusted for inflation in 2017) in federal appropriations.

 Railroad spur

 A $600,000 ($5 million adjusted for inflation in 2017) Soo rail spur, built in 1958, rusted from disuse.
 It was intended to bring jet fuel and other supplies in to the base.
-The five-mile railroad split from the Soo line south of Burlington and entered the west end of the base until turning south east of country trunk B. From there, the single track split in to three parallel rail lines for the batch plant.
+The five-mile railroad split from the Soo line south of Burlington and entered the west end of the base until turning south east of country trunk B. From there, the single track split into three parallel rail lines for the batch plant.
 Although a locomotive ran the track once upon completion, the spur never saw a single payload moved on it.
 The line was dismantled for salvage in 1974.